igemsoftware/Toronto-2015/notes/notes-Sep-3-2015.md

 ### General presentation structure

 *note: presentation is 20mins, with time for questions afterwards.
-We can use *question time sneak in more details that are not included in the presentation.
+We can use question time to sneak in more details that are not included in the presentation.
-*The judges will use our wiki to found out more, so the presentation should be *snappy, effective, and leave you wanting more (FBA)*
+The judges will use our wiki to found out more, so the presentation should be snappy, effective, and leave you wanting more (FBA)*

 1. Problem statement
     * why their needs to be this tool vs. old which was "bioremediation of tailings ponds" (but don't worry, we'll get to that)